flutter/website/src/desktop.md

 ```

 Once you have navigated to your root project directory,
-run the following commands to create and run your new desktop project:
+use the following commands to create and run the [Flutter starter app]
+as a new desktop project:

 ```terminal
 $ flutter create --macos .